emanderson811/day-edition/_texts/003day-land.md

 >
 >As originally planned in 1953 there was to have been some 2,450 individual species and varieties of plants, all labeled.
 The arboretum was to have been used as teaching laboratories by indi­viduals of at least seven university departments: botany, agron­omy, horticulture, forestry, landscape architecture, zoology, and entomology.
 >
->A committee representing the seven departments in the spring of 1961 and again. in April of 1962 stated that there are only a few natural areas still existing within walking distance of central campus on University owned property.
+>A committee representing the seven departments in the spring of 1961 and again in April of 1962 stated that there are only a few natural areas still existing within walking distance of central campus on University owned property.
 The problem is to preserve these few areas without interfering with the future development of the University and city.
 >
 >Prof. R. E. Buchanan, who was the director of the experiment station when the arboretum was begun, said 12 acres located be­tween Wilmoth and State Streets have been sold to the city for a proposed west side junior high school, and the remaining por­tion is not being maintained as an arboretum.
 Buchanan blamed the administration for its lack of interest.
 >